 If the nominee requires a Skills Assessment to be included with their visa application when submitting to the Department of Home Affairs please check with the Assessing Authority their time frame in processing the skills assessment as they may take up to six months to provide.

 For more information, or to apply, visit SkillSelect

 RDA-Riverina provides assistance to employers through its Skilled Migration Officer.
 Processing applications incurs an administration fee ($770 incl GST).
-For payment details contact the Skilled Migration Officer.
+For payment details send an email to the Skilled Migration Officer (see below).

 NB: Please allow approximately one month for applications to be processed; therefore employers need to consider this when submitting their application.
 The employer may also be required to pay an additional fee to the Department of Home Affairs.
-See the website above for details.
+See the Department of Home Affairs website above for details.

 The following documents provide further information:

 Please review this checklist before submitting an RSMS Nomination.

 It is recommended that employers contact the RDA-Riverina Skilled Migration Officer, Faye Anderson –on either 02 5924 5861 or by email firstname.lastname@example.org to discuss the details further.